nathanchao/Shopify-Developer-Intern-Challenge/README.md

 # Instructions:

 1. Clone this repo onto your machine.
-2. In Google Chrome, click File -> "Open File", then select the "index.html" file
+2. In Google Chrome, click File -> "Open File...", then select the "index.html" file